FraudBlogger.com

 Two Groups Launch Predatory Lending Prevention Effort

-Congress Against Racism and Corruption in Law Enforcement (CARCLE) and National Judicial Conduct and Disability Law Project, Inc. (NJCDLP) have announced their new public awareness campaign designed to educate the general public about detection and prevention of predatory lending.
+Congress Against Racism and Corruption in Law Enforcement (CARCLE) and National Judicial Conduct and

 read story from PRweb